-Wera is a dedicated pro-European, a committed environmentalist, and Bath’s first female Member of Parliament.
+Wera is a dedicated pro-European and a committed environmentalist.
+She was elected Bath’s first female Member of Parliament in 2017.

 After leaving school, Wera continued her education, pursuing a joint honours degree in History and Fine Art at the University of Münster.
-She then studied for two years, focusing purely on art at the École des Beaux Arts in Paris.
-She then moved back to Germany, and completed a masters in History and Fine Art in Berlin, whilst working as a Radio Journalist.
+She studied for two years, focusing purely on art at the École des Beaux Arts in Paris.
+She moved back to Germany and completed a Masters in History and Fine Art in Berlin, while working as a radio journalist.

 She met her husband William in Berlin and they married in 1989.
 The following year they moved to Liverpool, where she was awarded a DAAD arts scholarship.
 She became a member of the Bluecoat Artists in central Liverpool, and opened a commercial modern art gallery on Falkner Street, one of the first of its kind in the city.

 The family's four children were all born in Liverpool, but they moved to Rochdale in 1999 to be closer to William’s industrial textiles business.
 It was in Rochdale that Wera became involved in politics again.
-She was elected as a councillor in 2004 for the Norden ward and served there as councillor until 2014.
-Her time as councillor was defined by her opposition to the proposed development of 650 homes on contaminated land of a former asbestos factory.
-The development, which included a nursery, was finally blocked in 2011 after 7 years of persistent campaigning.
-Wera also led a campaign to save a local Library Building from being demolished.
+She was elected councillor in 2004 for the Norden ward and served for ten years.
+Her time as councillor was defined by her opposition to the proposed development of 650 homes on the contaminated land of a former asbestos factory.
+The development, which included a nursery, was finally blocked in 2011 after seven years of persistent campaigning.
+Wera also led a campaign to save a local library building from being demolished.
 The campaign was successful, and to this day the building is owned and managed by the Norden Community Trust providing vital community facilities.

 Wera and William moved to Bath in 2014, and Wera immediately got involved in local politics.
 She stood against Jacob Rees-Mogg in North East Somerset in the 2015 General Election and from the beginning of 2016 was a lead member of the Bath 'Stronger In' campaign to keep Britain in the EU.
-After the referendum in July 2016 Wera co-founded 'Bath for Europe' with like minded pro-Europeans in the city to organise demonstrations and events which highlight the benefits of the EU and the vital part it has played for Britain's peace and prosperity.
-She was selected at the last minute to stand in the 2017 snap election, in which she convincingly beat Ben Howlett by a majority of 5,694, to become Bath’s first female Member of Parliament.
+After the referendum in 2016, Wera co-founded 'Bath for Europe' with like-minded pro-Europeans to organise demonstrations and events highlighting the benefits of the EU and the crucial role it has played for Britain's peace and prosperity.
+She was selected at the last minute to stand in the 2017 snap election, in which she convincingly beat the Conservative Ben Howlett by a majority of 5,694.